Copthorne Kinder's Local Offer

 What specialist services and expertise are available at or accessed by Copthorne Kinders?

-We work with all professionals as appropriate for each child and encourage these professionals to come and visit the relevant children in the Setting.
-If required we will contact and work with the Targeted Setting Support (TSS) team once parental consent has been obtained.
-Parents/carers are always included in this aspect of support.
+We work with all professionals as appropriate for each child and encourage these professionals to come and visit the relevant children in the setting.
+If required we will make a referral to early years SEN professionals, once parental consent has been obtained.
+Parents/carers are included in this aspect of support.
 Similarly, we work with the Portage service and Sensory Support when appropriate to ensure that there is a consistent approach for the child both at home and within the nursery.
-If speech and language concerns are identified either by yourself or by the setting, we advise parents to take their child to the Speech and Language drop in sessions at the Children and Family Centre.
-If you do have access to Speech and Language Therapy sessions we ask that you share any exercises and strategies with us so that we can all be supporting your child in a consistent way.
+If speech and language concerns are identified either by yourself or by the setting, we advise parents to ensure their child attends Speech and Language sessions where possible.
+If you do have access to Speech and Language Therapy sessions, we ask that you share any exercises and strategies with us so that we can all support your child in a consistent way.

 What training have staff supporting children with SEN had, or having?

 The staff continually receive and update their training.
-All staff are qualified within Early Years or are currently studying for qualifications.
-Staff have attended courses including; Promoting Positive Behaviour, Supporting children with English as an Additional Language, Let’s Get Talking.
-Our training is reviewed and monitored regularly and staff will attend training if required.
+All staff are qualified within Early Years or currently studying for qualifications.
+Staff have attended courses including Promoting Positive Behavior, supporting children with English as an Additional Language, Let’s Get Talking.
+Our training is reviewed and monitored regularly; staff undertake training where necessary.

 How will my child be included in activities outside the setting, such as trips or visits?